itsgautam/SynerZipAssignment/README.md

 `npm install`

+# Optional Task
-After that sync the Android project inside the Android Studio to download the dependencies
+Sync the Android project inside the Android Studio to download the dependencies

 # Build and Run
 Run `npm run android` to build the project.